Paul45-win/beanstocks/README.md

+Optimise your portfolio using efficient frontier to maximise gains and minimize risks

 To set up and run the codebase, three processes are required:

 -   The python server.
 The code for this server is contained in the